Creating and Using Custom Perspective Themes

 Theme Overview

 Themes help customize the look of components in your Perspective Sessions, acting as a foundation from which you can customize components even further using Style Classes.
-Perspective has some default themes already, which you can learn about on the Perspective Built-In Themes page.
+Perspective has default themes, which you can learn about on the Perspective Built-In Themes page.

 Creating a Custom Theme